Kokuse557/Hyprpaper-GUI/README.md

 # Hyprpaper GUI

-A Hight-Performance GUI wallpaper selector for Hyprpaper, built with Rust using `eframe/egui`.
+A High-Performance GUI wallpaper selector for Hyprpaper, built with Rust using `eframe/egui`.

 ## Features
 - High Performance GUI